Cars

 Driver’s licence

-You need a valid driver’s licence to drive in the Netherlands.
-Whether your foreign driver’s licence is valid, depends on where and when you received your driver’s licence:
+• You need a valid driver’s licence to drive in the Netherlands.
+Whether your foreign driver’s licence is valid, depends on where and when your driver’s licence.
+Check the RDW-website for information on driving with a foreign driving licence.
+You may first drive temporarily in the Netherlands.
+After that, you must exchange the driving licence through your municipality or pass your driving exams in the Netherlands.

 If you do not have a driver’s licence at all, it is possible to take driving lessons at a driving school.
 First, you need to pass a theory test.
 It takes around 40 driving lessons before you can take the driving test.
-For more information about driver’s licences in the Netherlands click here
+Check the RDW website for more information about driver’s licences in the Netherlands.

 Give feedback